esommer/instaGrabber/readme.md

-instaget
+Instaget
 ========

-instaget seeks to solve the problem of obtaining one's own Instagram photos.
+Instaget seeks to solve the problem of obtaining one's own Instagram photos.
 Once a user has allowed instaget to access his or her Instagram account, instaget displays all the user's photos and allows the user to sort by photo filter or tag.
 Then the user can select some (or all) photos and download the selected photos as a single zip file.

-See it in action [here](http://instaget.herokuapp.com).
+####See it in action [here](http://instaget.herokuapp.com).

 About the code
 --------------